 Be Healthy Denver imagines a community where all residents are healthy, regardless of their race, ethnicity, income level, or neighborhood in which they live.
-The initiative is a joint effort between Denver Environmental Health, Denver Public Health, and several partner organizations and individuals throughout the city.
+The initiative is a joint effort between the Denver Department of Public Health and Environment, Denver Public Health, and several partner organizations and individuals throughout the city.

 Be Healthy Denver collaborates on two major efforts to improve public health in Denver.
 These are:

 Be Healthy Denver also participates in ongoing initiatives to improve the health of all Denver residents.

 Published every five years, a community health assessment measures progress toward improving Denver’s health and identifies areas of health concern.
 The findings help guide Denver’s public health agencies, in collaboration with local organizations and community stakeholders, on where to focus resources and efforts in future years.